mettyoung/automated-valet-car-parking-system/README.md

 If you wish to add more vehicles, you can add them to the **InMemoryVehicleTypeRepository** at compile-time and the application will automatically support those.

-If vehicle types will be frequently updated, I suggest to implement **JpaVehicleTypeRepository**.
+If vehicle types will be frequently updated, I suggest implementing **JpaVehicleTypeRepository**.
 By doing so, we can just modify the vehicle types in the database without recompiling the application.

 #### C4 - Domain
 ![](https://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/mettyoung/automated-valet-car-parking-system/master/docs/c4-domain.puml)

-This layer defines the business logic for the parking system using object-oriented approach.
+This layer defines the business logic for the parking system using an object-oriented approach.

 *ParkingSpace* accepts *VehicleLots* to dynamically allocate parking lots per vehicle type. *VehicleTypeRepository* enables adding more vehicle types without modifying the domain model.